A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 What it is

-A special needs trust — also called a supplemental needs trust — holds assets for a beneficiary with disabilities without disqualifying them from means-tested government benefits such as Medicaid and SSI.
+Holds assets for a beneficiary with disabilities without disqualifying them from Medicaid or SSI.

 Who it is for

-Families with a child or adult dependent who receives or may need Medicaid, SSI, or other needs-based public benefits.
+Families with a dependent who receives or may need needs-based benefits.

 What problem it solves

-An outright inheritance can disqualify a person with disabilities from essential benefits.
-A properly drafted special needs trust supplements — rather than replaces — government support, preserving eligibility while improving quality of life.
+An outright inheritance can disqualify someone from benefits.
+A trust supplements rather than replaces support.

 When to consider it

-You have a family member with a disability who receives or is likely to need public assistance.
-The trust must be carefully coordinated with the rest of your estate plan and beneficiary designations.
+You have a family member with a disability who receives or may need public assistance.

 09 / TRUST FUNDING & BENEFICIARY COORDINATION